Periodic Signals in Binary Microlensing Events: Introduction

 The signatures of lens binarity are most prominent when the projected orbital separation between the two binary components, $a$, is of the order of the Einstein radius:

-where $D_s$ and $D_l$ are the distances to the source and the lens, respectively and $M$ is the total mass of the lens.
+where $D_{\rm s}$ and $D_{\rm l}$ are the distances to the source and the lens respectively, and $M$ is the total mass of the lens.
 The timescale for the duration of the lensing event is determined by the Einstein radius crossing time

-where $v$ is the relative velocity between the lens and the source as viewed by the observer.
+where $v$ is the relative transverse velocity between the lens and the source as viewed by the observer.
 For solar-mass lenses in the Galactic disk $\te$ is typically on the order of months, while the orbital period of the lensing binary, $\Torb$, is more likely to be measured in years.
-As a result, most binary lensing events can be modeled while completely neglecting orbital motion of the two masses \citep[see e.g. recent estimates by][]{PMK11}.
-Nevertheless, a handful of microlensing lightcurves do show convincing evidence of binary phase change during the event \citep{Dom98, Alb00, An02, Jar05, Hwa10, Ryu10}.
-And recently there has been an increase of interest in the possibility of finding lensing events for which the timescale ratio, defined as
+As a result, most binary lensing events can be modeled while completely neglecting the orbital motion of the two masses \citep[see, e.g. recent estimates by][]{Penny2011a}.
+Nevertheless, a handful of microlensing light curves do show convincing evidence of binary phase change during the event \citep{Dominik1998, Albrow2000, An2002, Jaro2005, Hwang2010, Ryu2010, 2013ApJ...778..134P,Shv2014}.
+Recently, there has been increased interest in the possibility of finding lensing events for which the timescale ratio, defined as

-is of order of or greater than unity \citep{PKM11, DSE11}.
+is of order the of or greater than unity \citep{Penny2011b,DSE14,Nucita2014}. {In addition, new techniques for finding such systems using astrometric microlensing are being developed \citep{2014MNRAS.439.3007S}.}